Ganpati Festival! A spectacular 10-day celebration on home-coming of Ganesha

 The elephant-headed god Ganesha is the god of success and wisdom.
 People have immense faith in him.
 They believe worshipping Ganesha will remove all obstacles from their lives.

-He’s the ‘Vighnaharta Ganesha’, the Ganpati Bappa rules every Mumbaikar’s heart.
+He’s the ‘Vighnaharta Ganesha’; the Ganpati Bappa who rules every Mumbaikar’s heart.

-Before knowing how the Ganpati festival is celebrated today, let’s reveal how it started.
+Before knowing how is the Ganpati festival celebrated today, let’s uncover how it started.